George Martin: Beatle solo records

 Martin produced the first solo album by a member of the Beatles after John Lennon had privately announced he was leaving the group, Ringo Starr's March 1970 standards album, Sentimental Journey.
 Throughout the next three decades, he collaborated with Paul McCartney extensively for the latter's studio albums and compositions.
 After scoring some orchestral arrangements for the 1971 album Ram, Martin produced Wings' "Live and Let Die" theme song for the 1973 James Bond film of the same name, They reunited in 1980 to record "We All Stand Together", a song for a Rupert Bear animated short film.
-He produced the critically and commerically acclaimed Tug of War (1982), as well as Pipes of Peace (1983).
+He produced the critically and commercially acclaimed Tug of War (1982), as well as Pipes of Peace (1983).
 For the latter's lead single, "Say Say Say", Martin scored a horn arrangement.
 He also produced the soundtrack album to McCartney's 1984 film Give My Regards to Broad Street.
 Though the film was poorly received, the soundtrack reached no. 1 in the UK.
 In the 1990s, he recorded orchestral overdubs for McCartney's singles "Put It There" (1990), "C'Mon People" (1993), and his album Flaming Pie (1997).
 In 1998, at Yoko Ono's request, Martin scored an orchestral arrangement to the 1980 Lennon demo of "Grow Old with Me".